 Empirical Implications for Theoretical Models (EITM) conducts summer institutes for graduate students in political science to improve participants' ability to address a variety of critical research questions, leveraging between the interactions of theoretical models and empirical efforts.

 EITM Certification Scholarships provide funds to attend classes at the ICPSR Summer Program.
 Each scholarship covers the fee for up to two four-week sessions of the next ICPSR Summer Program.
-Although the deadline for applying for the EITM Scholarship for 2014 has passed, check back in early 2015 to this page or to the EITM website for information about 2015.
+The deadline for the 2015 scholarship program is 5PM on Friday, January 30, 2015.
+View application instructions

 Janet Box-Steffensmeier and John A. Garcia Scholarships support participation at the 2014 ICPSR Summer Program by the Society for Political Methodology.
 These awards are intended to encourage women and minority graduate students in political science to attend the ICPSR Summer Program.